-- Any person who is a graduate of an accredited program of pharmacy or who is a student enrolled in at least the first year of a professional program of an accredited program of pharmacy, or any graduate of a foreign college of pharmacy who has obtained FPGEC certification, may file with the Department an application for licensure as a pharmacy intern.
-He or she shall be required to furnish such information as the Board may prescribe and, simultaneously with the filling of said application, shall pay to the Department a fee of twenty dollars (\$20.00). - 6.2 All licenses issued to pharmacy interns shall be valid for a period of one (1) year, but in no instance shall the license be valid if the individual is no longer making timely progress toward graduation. - 6.3 No pharmacy student may serve an internship with a preceptor without holding a valid pharmacy intern license from the Board. - 6.4 To assure adequate practical instruction, pharmacy internship experience as required under the Act and the rules and regulations herein shall be obtained after licensure as a pharmacy intern by practice in any licensed pharmacy or other program meeting the requirements promulgated herein, and shall include such instruction in the practice of pharmacy as the Board shall prescribe. - 6.5 Licensed pharmacy interns shall practice only under the immediate supervision of a licensed pharmacist.
+- 6.1 Any person who is a graduate of an accredited program of pharmacy or who is a student enrolled in at least the first year of a professional program of an accredited program of pharmacy, or any graduate of a foreign college of pharmacy who has obtained FPGEC certification, may file with the Department an application for licensure as a pharmacy intern.
+He or she shall be required to furnish such information as the Board may prescribe and, simultaneously with the filling of said application, shall pay to the Department a fee as set forth in the Rules and Regulations Pertaining to the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health. - 6.2 All licenses issued to pharmacy interns shall be valid for a period of one (1) year, but in no instance shall the license be valid if the individual is no longer making timely progress toward graduation. - No pharmacy student may serve an internship with a preceptor without holding a valid limited license from the Board. - 6.4 To assure adequate practical instruction, pharmacy internship experience as required under the Act and these Regulations shall be obtained after licensure as a pharmacy intern by practice in any licensed pharmacy or other program meeting the requirements promulgated

+- in these Regulations, and shall include such instruction in the practice of pharmacy as the Board shall prescribe. - 6.5 Licensed pharmacy interns shall practice only under the immediate supervision of a licensed pharmacist.